totemstan/_service/README.md

 # FORKED TOTEM

-The **Forked TOTEM** installation option offers two installation paths: a barebones `TOTEM module` and full-function `DEBE module`, each of these modules having their own dependencies on other modules.
+The **Forked TOTEM** installation option offers two installation paths: a barebones `TOTEM module` and a full-function `DEBE module`, each of these modules having their own dependencies on other modules.
 Because **Forked TOTEM** installations are intended for development, they require various upgrades (compute frameworks, tools, os, etc, etc) to your host (centos) machine.